ernienaylor/nakmuaymedia/docs/VERCEL_BUILD_FIX.md

 We implemented a comprehensive approach to fix the issue:

-1. **Created a completely standalone not-found page**: We updated the `src/app/not-found.tsx` file to use a completely standalone layout that doesn't import any components that might depend on the theme context.
-We removed the "use client" directive to make it a server component.
+1. **Created a completely separate not-found page**: We created a new not-found page in `/src/app/not-found/` with its own layout that doesn't use the theme context.
+This ensures that the page is completely isolated from the theme context.

 2. **Updated the 404 page in the pages directory**: We also updated the `src/pages/404.tsx` file to use the same standalone approach, ensuring that it doesn't depend on any components that might use the theme context.